microsoft/sample-app-aoai-chatGPT/README.md

 ### Create a .env file for local development

 Follow instructions below in the [app configuration](#app-configuration) section to create a .env file for local development of your app.
-This file can be used as a reference to populate the app settings for your deployed webapp.
+This file can be used as a reference to populate the app settings for your Azure App Service deployed webapp.

 ### Create a JSON file for populating Azure App Service app settings